 and at Neon Parc Brunswick from 8 February – 9 March 2019.

-Title image: Gavin Bell, Jarrah de Kuijer & Simon McGlinn (Greatest Hits), Bird feeder (Chest), 2018, fiberglass, paint.
-Image courtesy of Neon Parc.)
+Installation view of Gavin Bell, Jarrah de Kuijer and Simon McGlinn (Greatest Hits), Bird feeder (Chest), 2018, fiberglass, paint.
+Courtesy of Neon Parc.